stephgl07/culqi-backend-2024/README.md

-# Nest.js Project: GET COMMS
+# Nest.js Project: CULQI TOKENIZER

 This is a [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 API component for technical test for CULQI company.

 ## ✨ About this Project

+This API exposes 2 endpoints (that can be visualize on swagger) to obtain a token by sending a card complete information body saving it on Redis, and the other one obtains partial information of the card by sending the generated token.

+## Architecture & Configuration Details

 This project is structured around best practices in software architecture and design, aimed at ensuring scalability, maintainability, and ease of deployment.
 Here are the key practices adopted:

 ### Clean Architecture

-Adhering to the principles of Clean Architecture, the codebase is organized into layers with clear responsibilities:
+Adhering to the principles of Clean Architecture, the codebase is organized into layers with clear responsibilities.

-- `entities` contain business logic and models.
-- `use-cases` host the application-specific business rules.
-- `interfaces` handlers different implementations using dependency injection.
-- `controllers` manage the incoming requests and delegate to appropriate services.

 This separation of concerns facilitates independent development and testing of each layer, promoting a more robust and testable codebase.

+### Vertical Slices

+Adopting partially this architecture, principal components of a use case can be accessed on a same context without needed to acceed different classes or folder to avoid losing the principal concern.

 ### Modular Design